genexyz/Videoapp-Backend/README.md

 ### Pub / Sub mechanism for Follows

-A Pub/Sub mechanism is implemented when a Creator follows another Creator, this mechanism will log in the server terminal the action with both users IDs.
+A Pub/Sub mechanism is implemented when a Creator follows another Creator, this mechanism will log into the server terminal the action with both user's IDs.
 The action is fully customizable if needed, i restricted to a simple console log.

 ### Renew Access Token

 The Renew Access Token functionality is implemented, along with the JWT access token, a refresh token is generated and sent back to the client.
-The Auth middleware then validates the state of this tokens and generates a new one if necessarry.
+The Auth middleware then validates the state of these tokens and generates a new one if necessary.

 ### CORS